bmuschko/cje-prep/04-scm-configuration.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Configuring a GitHub repository
+## Configuring a GitHub Repository

 1. Create a new freestyle job named `gradle-initializr`.
 2. Configure Git as the SCM and use the repository URL `git@github.com:bmuschko/gradle-initializr.git`.
 Only build from the branch `master`.